Simple form jquery validation in php

 messages: {

-firstname: "Please enter your firstname",
+firstname: "Please enter your first name",

-lastname: "Please enter your lastname",
+lastname: "Please enter your last name",

 password: {